homayunafra/Decision_Theoretic_Approach_for_Interpretability_in_Bayesian_Framework/README.md

 This repository contains code and data implementing the methods and experiments described in

-Afrabandpey, H., Peltola, T., Piironen, J., Vehtari, A., and Kaski, S. "**Making Bayesian predictive models interpretable: a decision theoretic approach**." arXiv preprint arXiv:1910.09358 (2019)
+Afrabandpey, H., Peltola, T., Piironen, J., Vehtari, A., and Kaski, S. "**A Decision-Theoretic Approach for Model Interpretability in Bayesian Framework**." arXiv preprint arXiv:1910.09358 (2019)

-The paper is available in https://arxiv.org/abs/1910.09358.
+The paper is available in https://arxiv.org/abs/1910.09358v2.

 ## Overview